 Species interactions can be broadly conceptualized as the outcome of the quantity of interactions and the fitness-based quality of a given interaction (Vázquez et al. 2015; Schupp et al. 2017).
 Changes in the costs of searching for a partner may reduce the quantity of interactions, and changes in the benefits from an interaction may influence the quality of interactions.
 These shifts in fitness benefits may be a function of the abiotic environment, such as increased foraging costs during a warmer season, or due to the biotic environment, such as the seasonal presence of competitors.
 For example, Magrach et al. (2017) found that seasonal pulses in honeybee abundance resulted in competing native bee species using fewer plant species in agricultural landscapes.

 Given that there are marked seasons in our system (Box 1) we chose to assess temporal changes in the probability of species interactions by replacing the probability of interaction pi,j with a function of species identity and season during observation period k.
 From this we can estimate the effect of season on the temporal change in interactions βi,j, which is better known as temporal rewiring.
-This flexible approach allows a direct way to estimate rewiring while accounting for species occurrence and species detectability.
+This approach allows us to directly estimate rewiring while accounting for species occurrence and species detectability.